Composable Commerce

 • InRiver PIM

-By adopting this composable architecture, businesses are no longer constrained to using only monolithic application suites that are tied to licensing restrictions.
-Instead, a business can utilise innovative modular technology from a single provider.
-This modern approach is also known as “Packaged Business Capability” and is characterised by its flexible and adaptable structure.
-Implementing a modular approach enables both businesses and developers to offer an improved experience across all customer touchpoints.
+By adopting this architecture, businesses are no longer constrained to monolithic application suites tied to licensing restrictions.
+Instead, they can utilise modular technology from multiple providers.
+This approach, also called “Packaged Business Capability” (PBC), is flexible, adaptable, and enables improved customer experiences.

 Microservices and PBCs

-Microservices and Packaged Business Capabilities (PBCs) are both approaches to composable eCommerce architecture that emphasise modularity and flexibility.
+Microservices and PBCs both emphasise modularity and flexibility.

 Microservices